sunfounder/pironman5/docs/source/faq.rst

 How to Copy the System from the SD Card to an NVMe SSD?
 -------------------------------------------------------------

 If you have an NVMe SSD but do not have an adapter to connect your NVMe to your computer, you can first install the system on your Micro SD card.
-Once the |link_pironman5| boots up successfully, you can copy the system from your Micro SD card to your NVMe SSD.
+Once the Pironman 5 boots up successfully, you can copy the system from your Micro SD card to your NVMe SSD.
 Detailed instructions are as follows:

 * :ref:`boot_from_ssd`